 Sep 5, 2019 10:00:00 AM by Tim Fritz

-DB2 LUW DBAs are no different than DBAs who manage other types of databases—they are constantly pulled in many directions at once, and they are asked to keep databases and applications that use those databases running smoothly.
-But unlike DB2 DBAs of the past—and I was one—chances are dwindling fast that DB2 is the only database (or primary database) that they need to be concerned with.
+DB2 LUW DBAs are no different than DBAs who manage other types of databases—they are constantly pulled in many directions at once, and they are asked to keep databases and applications that use those databases running smoothly and tuned.
+But unlike DB2 DBAs of the past—and I was one—chances are dwindling fast that DB2 is the only database (or primary database) that they need to be concerned with tuning.

 DBAs are increasingly being asked to support additional database platforms.
 An Oracle or SQL Server DBA might be asked to watch after DB2 LUW databases, or vice versa.
 Or a new hire might need to step in and help on DB2 LUW.